 One that opens into a closet or a utility room provides a handy surface for hang-up storage.
 The trouble is that some doors don’t offer a flat, solid surface for fastening hooks or racks.
 The solution is to screw ¾-inch-thick plywood to the door.
 (On a hollow-core door, use screws and construction adhesive.)
 Then mount as many hooks or racks as you’d like.

 If you see this fungus near water pipes, waste lines, ice-maker lines, or plumbing fixtures, chances are it’s feeding off a nearby leak.
 Let the water run while you check the pipes and surrounding area for damp spots.
 If you see mold on or near ceilings, suspect roof leaks.
 Water can travel in any direction—down, sideways, even up, if it wicks into absorbent material like drywall—so the source of the leak may be some distance from the mold.
-Make sure never to ignore these seven house smells that could mean something more.
+Make sure never to ignore these 7 dangerous house smells.

 A puddle near the water heater could become a lake